alexewerlof/pk/README.md

 * `--string` (default)
 * `--boolean`
 * `--number`
-* `--object` a JSON string
+* `--object` (alias `--json`) a JSON string
 * `--array`
 * `--null`

-In case of `--object` or `--array` the value is parsed by json so you might want to quote it on the CLI
+In case of `--object` or `--array` the value is parsed by json so you might want to quote it on the CLI.

+* `--is`  checks if a value for a provided key is equal to the provided value (don't forget to mention the type if it is not string)
+* `--type` (alias `-t`) returns the type of the value of a provided key ('undefined' if the key doesn't exist or the value is undefined)

 # Linting rules